This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 9. People not appreciating how fortunate they are

-10. Suburban sprawl
+10. Suburban sprawl (and especially in Australia)

-11. Right wing chat show hosts/shock jocks
+11. Right wing chat show hosts

 Return to top